AymanShe/SOEN387_Assign/README.md

 architecture, 2) handling data and file formats, and 3) using databases.

 **Instructions:**
 In IntelliJ, you need to add two libraries manually.
-Click File, Project Structure, Libraries, +, Java, then go to folder <project>\src\main\webapp\WEB-INF\lib and add json-simple.1.1.1.jar, then click OK, OK, and finally OK.
+Click File, Project Structure, Libraries, +, Java, then go to folder ProjectDirectory\src\main\webapp\WEB-INF\lib and add json-simple.1.1.1.jar, then click OK, OK, and finally OK.
 Then repeat these steps for jstl-1.2.jar in the same folder.

 Also, you need to manually create the folder c:\soen387 then add https://github.com/RemineralizedWater/SOEN387_Assign/blob/master/userbase.json manually to the folder.